eagskunst/Svg2VectorAndroid/README.md

 This forks servers as minimal enchantment of the original repository.
 The Google algorithm leaves the default width and height of the served .svg.
 This could lead to compilation problems where the compiler throws an OutOfMemory exception.
-Also, for some reason it ads '_pt_' to some measures, which also leads to compilation problems.
-That is why I created a Python script (_cleaner.py_) that would optimize the files to the minimum required width (200dp) and height.
+Also, for some reason it adds '_pt_' to some measures, which also leads to compilation problems.
+That is why I created a Python script (_cleaner.py_) that would optimize the files to the minimum required width (200dp) and height and remove the unnecessary '_pt_'.

 ## Compiling/Executing
 ### Kotlin/Java project